jagt/pprint.lua/README.md

     end}
     ```

 * __object_cache__ : table might contain cyclic references and simply print all values would cause an infinite loop. __object_cache__ defaults to `local` so pprint would refer previously seen table with a short name.
 Set to `global` will cause the cache be kept between pprint invokes.
-Set to `nil` to disable, which might cause infinite loop.
+Set to `false` to disable, which might cause infinite loop.

     ```lua
     empty = {}